 The luxurious neighborhoods of Beverly Hills have no shortage of weird intersections, but this one might be the weirdest.

-In 2010, publicist to the stars Ronni Chasen was tragically killed in a hit and run at the corner of Linden and Whittier.
+In 2010, publicist to the stars Ronni Chasen was killed in a shooting at the corner of Linden and Whittier.
 In the wake of the accident, locals were reminded of a decades-old legend: The Beverly Hills Bermuda Triangle.
 This simple, nondescript intersection has been home to a series of strange events.

 In 1966, William Jan Berry of the duo Jan and Dean had a near-fatal accident at the intersection, resulting in a months-long coma.
 Ironically, Jan and Dean were known at the time for their hit song “Dead Man’s Curve.”